amd/aocl-data-analytics/doc/C_intro.rst

   * extract results from the :cpp:type:`da_handle`.

-Linking your Application to AOCL-DA
+Linking your application to AOCL-DA
 ===================================

 Linking on Linux